Trends in the photoindustry for 2018

 Photokina, the biggest photo fair worldwide, will be in September 2018 in Germany.
 Other fairs like the CP+ will be in March 2018.
 So this is the best year to announce new products.
 They cannot afford to wait longer.
 Especially Nikon lost already too much market share by doing and communication nothing regarding MLU.

 So I expect from Canon and Nikon MLU announcements which may make it for you a better strategy to wait before you buy a DSLR or a DSLR-lens.
-If you do not absolutely need a lens or a body right now, you will only lose money in the long run, if you buy now.
+If you do not absolutely need a lens or a body right now, you will only loose money in the long run, if you buy now.

 What about the other brands?
 If you are looking for Fuji, Sony, Olympus, Panasonic, Hasselblad etc., which all offer already MLUs, you are on the safe side.
-Check any kind of promotions and the typical rumor sides to be up-to date about new models.
+Check any kind of promotions and the typical rumor sites to be up-to date about new models.
 But the lens mount will not change and this is the most important part if you invest in a system.

 3. Brand specific